|

 - Students that are "workers" - they are willing to work.
 They take advantage of recitations and office hours when they have questions.
 They appreciate the fact that the work is 100% prescribed and straightforward . . . nothing "out of left field".
 They do the work and perform very well on exams and in the course.
 It is this group of students that is"on the bubble" concerning graduate / professional school . . . . the structured TRQ / Exam Questions approach tips the scale.

-- Students that just "get it" on their own.
-You won't see them in office hours, but they are the top performers in the class.
+- Students that just "get it" on their own . . . . they see connections quickly.
+You may not see them during office hours, but they are the top performers in the class.

 |